valeriansaliou/sonic/README.md

 ## Features

 * **Search terms are stored in collections, organized in buckets**; you may use a single bucket, or a bucket per user on your platform if you need to search in separate indexes.
-* **Search results return object identifiers**, that can be resolved from an external database if you need to enrich the search results.
-This makes Sonic a simple word index, that points to identifier results.
-Sonic doesn't store any direct textual data in its index, but it still holds a word graph for auto-completion and typo corrections.
-* **Search query typos are corrected** if there are not enough exact-match results for a given word in a search query, Sonic tries to correct the word and tries against alternate words.
-You're allowed to make mistakes when searching.
+* **Search results can return identifiers or documents**.
+PUSH/QUERY keeps the compact identifier-only workflow, while UPSERT/QUERYDOCS stores and returns timestamped text with JSON metadata.
+* **Search query typos are corrected** using an adaptive lexicon that retains frequent and recent corpus terms while evicting colder terms.
+Exact matches rank before fuzzy alternatives.
 * **Insert and remove items in the index**; index-altering operations are light and can be committed to the server while it is running.
 A background tasker handles the job of consolidating the index so that the entries you have pushed or popped are quickly made available for search.
-* **Auto-complete any word** in real-time via the suggest operation.
-This helps build a snappy word suggestion feature in your end-user search interface.
 * **Full Unicode compatibility** through Charabia's script-aware segmentation and language detection.
 All terms, including common words, remain searchable; [see languages](https://github.com/valeriansaliou/sonic#which-text-languages-are-supported).
 * **Simple protocol (Sonic Channel)**, that let you search your index, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
 Sonic Channel was designed to be lightweight on resources and simple to integrate with; [read protocol specification](https://github.com/valeriansaliou/sonic/blob/master/PROTOCOL.md).
 * **Easy-to-use libraries**, that let you connect to Sonic from your apps; [see libraries](https://github.com/valeriansaliou/sonic#-sonic-channel-libraries).